 A specific strategy for say a credit card debt is that I will always pay the entire amount in the interest free period.
-I also never use buy now/pay later services.
+I mostly don’t use buy now/pay later services.
 I have learnt that they have their place.

 I did use my credit card and payday loans when I was doing it tough to pay bills.
 This made my debt worse but it did in retrospect help me get through some tough times.
 Even though it helped me, I did find myself in a worrying position with the amount of debt I held in credit cards.
 The big thing here was that I kept in contact with the debt providers when I could not meet their terms and conditions.
 I kept myself employable and I also worked on understanding my beliefs about money and changing money behaviours (and other behaviours) that were not working for me.
 Don’t get me wrong, I’m no saint but I had to make a change.

 Even though I wasn’t always taking on debt for the right reasons, one of my big strategies that has always served me well is to always make sure I am employable.
 And I have made sure I am employable by keeping healthy (mentally, physically, emotionally and spiritually) and updating my skills.
 And not just work skills, emotional skills as well.
 If I am employed I can pay for the bare necessities of life as well as obtaining debt and paying off debt.
 On a macro level it’s the role of our society (and government) to give all people the chance to be employed and update their skills!